 WordPress provides you with a very robust platform that allows you to set up and run many different types of businesses and applications, including fully-featured e-commerce stores.

-In fact, one reason why more people are now choosing WordPress to build e-commerce stores is that WordPress-based ecommerce solutions are mostly inexpensive (some ‘lite’ versions are even free!).
+In fact, one reason why many people are now choosing WordPress to build ecommerce stores is that WordPress-based ecommerce solutions are mostly inexpensive (some ‘lite’ versions are even free!).

 You can use WordPress to sell a single item online like an e-book, or tens of thousands of products.
 You can use WordPress to sell digital and/or physical products, collect one-time or recurring payments for services, set up beautiful-looking stores on the web, handle bookings and reservations, calculate complex volume pricing discounts automatically, track shipping, and a whole lot more.

 We’ll show you later some examples of using WordPress to handle different e-commerce scenarios.
 For now, the important thing to keep in mind is that your WordPress site can be used to sell all kinds of goods and services, handle all kinds of transactions and integrate with many third-party solutions and backend applications.

 In fact, you can even start with a WordPress site that has no ecommerce functionality and then add online selling and payment processing capabilities anytime you want with just a few mouse-clicks.
 With other web platforms, this would require a significant additional investment in custom redevelopment or expensive add-ons and upgrades.

 Some of the most popular e-comerce solutions for WordPress include: